Happy Planet Index

 ABOUT THE Project

+Rather than pursuing growth at all costs, even if it’s harmful to wellbeing or sustainability, what if we strived to create wellbeing and pursue sustainability, no matter the impact on growth?
 The Happy Planet Index (HPI) helps to answer the question: “Is it possible to live good lives without costing the Earth?”.
 It provides a compass to guide nations towards genuine progress.

 The HPI was first developed in 2006 by Nic Marks and colleagues at the New Economics Foundation.
 It turned conceptions of progress on their head, ranking the small Pacific island nation Vanuatu as the country that came closest to achieving sustainable wellbeing at that time.
-It has been updated four times since then and received global acclaim and interest.
+It has been updated five times since then and received global acclaim and interest.

 Read more

 Every society clings to a myth by which it lives.
-Ours is the myth of economic growth. – Tim Jackson, Chasing Progress, 2004
+Ours is the myth of economic growth.

-The crises we face: persistent inequalities, accelerating climate breakdown, and rapid biodiversity loss are interconnected and stem from the same core problem: our economies are structured, governed, and measured to promote short-term economic growth over long-term collective wellbeing.
-Too often governments prioritise accelerated economic growth above all other concerns.
-They lose sight of what truly matters – long, happy, sustainable lives for people around the world.
+The crises we face: persistent inequalities, accelerating climate breakdown, and rapid biodiversity loss are interconnected and stem from the same core problem: our economies are structured, governed, and measured to promote economic growth over collective wellbeing.

 In reality, GDP growth on its own does not mean a better life for everyone, particularly in countries that are already wealthy.
 It doesn’t take into account inequality, the things that really matter to people like social relations, health, or how they spend their free time, and crucially, the planetary limits we are up against.